volcengine/mcp-server/server/mcp_server_live/README.md

 Query detailed information for the domain xxx.xxx.com
 ### describe_live_stream_session_data
 Help me check the number of online users of the XXX domain name today.
+### describe_live_push_stream_info_data
+Check the streaming information of the xxx domain name today.
+The app is xx and the stream name is xx.
+Also, list the reasons for the stream disconnection.

 # Supported Platforms
 Compatible with cline, cursor, Trae, claude desktop or other terminals supporting MCP server invocation